 Food.
 I can be satisfied with basic healthy food, but always have unusual and various ethnic foods thrown into the mix.
 And I am learning how to cook, meaning more than just boiling water and burning pots.

 Exercise I don't have any routine, but I keep physically active.
 Have no trouble scampering up a tree that doesn't have many branches.
-Recently (2016) began regular 5k+ HIIT walk/sprint, 2-3 times per week..
-I've described my body type as "athletic", it's accurate, BMI in normal range (holiday feasting occasionally excluded).
+Recently (from 2016) began regular 5k+ HIIT walk/sprint, 2-3 times per week, occasional 1km swim.
+I've described my body type as "athletic", it's accurate, BMI 23, that's normal range (extended holiday feasting occasionally excluded)

 But really, what do all descriptions of likes, dislikes, dreams and desires really mean?
 They aren't a checklist, just descriptions of what has come before.
 What really matters, is where we want to go, what we want to do together.
-Similarities, common interests, shared emotions and intimacy create a relationship.
-But it's how we handle and resolve differences, that will keep us together.
+Similarities, common interests, sense of fun and adventure, shared emotions and intimacy create a relationship.
+But it's how we handle and resolve differences that will keep us together.

-Being innovative and a connective thinker, new ideas and concepts come easily.
+Being innovative and a connective (non-linear) thinker, new ideas and concepts come easily.
 I have a world view.
-Engage me in a debate, and my intensity will show through.
+Engage me in a debate, and my intensity will show.
 Although I have learned to temper my responses and emotions, I'm getting used to the taste of tongue.
 I have knowledge and wisdom on seemingly endless topics, which has occasionally earned me some (complementary) nicknames....;)

-I don't watch much TV, once or twice a week, and don't have cable.
+I don't watch much TV, and don't have cable.
 But enjoy science fiction, documentaries, international news, and selected movies. .
-I enjoy theatre, had a subscription to Toronto Symphony, concerts, theatre and galleries.
+I enjoy theater, concerts, and galleries and had a subscription to Toronto Symphony,.
 Occasional club, pub or just wandering about checking out shops and cafes.
-At the other end of the spectrum, there is watching for shooting stars, satellites and Aurora Borealis at night, while drifting on a boat in the middle of a lake.
+At the other end of the spectrum, there is watching for shooting stars, satellites and Auroras at night, while drifting on a boat in the middle of a lake.

 That's what it's like on here sometimes.
-We may all speak the same language, but we don't understand each other.
+We may all speak the same language, but we don't understa